PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 If Bob wants to pay Alice in the channel, the protocol proceeds exactly as above, except that the roles are reversed (ie Bob starts by sending a new revocation hash to Alice).

 The TXOs in a symmetric transaction are exactly the same is in the two-way transaction described earlier.
 The only difference is that the anchor transaction is a simple 2-of-2 multisig, and the commitment transactions are constructed as a symmetric pair and exchanged using a 3-way handshake.

+#### Recharging the channel

+Since there is no refund transaction in this type of channel, it's possible for either party to add fresh funds to the payment channel.
+If one party runs out of funds in the channel, they may want to recharge the payment channel with additional funds (one blockchain transaction) rather than close the channel and open a new channel (two transactions).

+Let's assume Alice wants to add funds to the channel.
+The process is as follows:

+- Alice constructs and signs a second anchor transaction ATx2 to the 2-of-2 multisig address for Alice and Bob, but she doesn't broadcast or share it.
+- Alice sends the txid (the hash of the transaction) to Bob, along with a new revocation hash h(revA2-1).
+- Bob constructs a new commitment transaction CTxB2-1 as follows:
+    - The TXIs are the TXOs from both Atx and ATx2
+    - Bob's balance is the same is it was in the previous CTx
+    - Alice's balance is her balance from the previous CTx plus the additional funds she's just paid into the channel with ATx2
+    - the revocation hash is h(revA2-1)
+- Bob sends CTxB2-1 to Alice, along with a new revocation hash h(revB2-1).
+- Alice constructs her first commitment transaction CTxA2-1.
+This is the mirror of Bob's commitment transaction CTxB2-1.
+- Alice broadcasts ATx2 to the Bitcoin network
+- Alice sends the revocation pre-image from the previous CTxA to Bob.
+- Bob sends the revocation pre-image from the previous CTxB to Alice.

 #### Closing the channel